haraldLmueller/indexmap/README.md

 [API Reference](https://pkg.go.dev/github.com/haraldLmueller/indexmap)

 ### Update Value
-Inserting the different values with the same key works like the normal map type, the last one overwrites the others, but for a inserted value, modifing it outside may confuse the index, modify an internal value with `Update()/UpdateBy()`:
+Inserting different values using the same key, works like the normal map type.
+The last one overwrites the value, but for an inserted value modifying it from the outside may confuse the index.
+It must modify an internal value using `Update()/UpdateBy()`:
 ```golang
 // DO NOT:
 person := persons.GetBy("name", "Ashe")